ThomasRambaud/mgdpr/README.md

 ## Installation

-Include mgdpr.css and mgdpr.js in your project and include them in your pages.
+Include mgdpr.css and mgdpr.js in your project and include them in your pages, at the very top of your <head> tag.
 As shown in demo.html

 Then call MGDPR.init() with your desired configuration.
 For example: